pymor/pymor/docs/source/getting_started.rst

 differ a bit from ``thermalblock.py`` as we will hardcode the various options the script offers and leave out some features.)

-First, start a Pyhton shell, we recommend using `IPython <http://ipython.org>`_, which is also automatically installed into the pyMOR virtualenv by the install script ::
+First, start a Python shell, we recommend using `IPython <http://ipython.org>`_, which is also automatically installed into the pyMOR virtualenv by the install script ::